R. Craig Collins > Web Page Design > Portfolio > Dublin, Giant's Causeway, the West of Ireland

 we shared Guinness stew, Fish and Chips, and picked up a few cards, etc. £21.80

-Finn McCool is one of the two mythological giant's supposedly responsible for the Giant's Causeway,
+Finn McCool is one of the two mythological giant's supposedly responsible for

 a natural basalt formation of tightly packed hexagonal columns.